-Although James Jurin, a fellow FRS, believed that Newton had ‘singled Folkes out to fill the chair’, Folkes lost the battle to succeed as President in 1727 and Hans Sloane, his co-Vice President and former Secretary, was elected to the position.
-The election had been contentious and led to a rift between Folkes and Sloane.
+Although James Jurin, a fellow FRS, believed that Newton had ‘singled Folkes out to fill the chair’, Folkes lost the battle to succeed as President in 1727 and Hans Sloane, his co-Vice President and former Secretary, was elected.
+The contest led to a rift between Folkes and Sloane.
 It was however temporary and the two were later reconciled.
 Folkes was reappointed to the Council in 1729 and 1730, and in 1732 became a Vice President once more.
-He succeeded Sloane as President.
+He succeeded Sloane as President in 1741.

 The convivial atmosphere of the Royal Society and of other professional and scholarly bodies, including the Society of Antiquaries to which Folkes was elected in 1720 and served as President from 1750-54, provided a milieu for the intellectual and amiable Folkes to encourage his colleagues to join him in Freemasonry.
 Several became members of his lodges at the Bedford Head in Covent Garden and the Maid’s Head in Norwich, near Folkes’s Norfolk estate.

 When the Duke of Richmond became Grand Master in June 1724, he appointed Folkes, a close friend, as his Deputy.
-Folkes succeeded Desaguliers in that post and continued the latter’s work.
-Just over a year later, Folkes was nominated to serve on the de facto management committee of Grand Lodge, the committee for managing the Grand Charity on which Desaguliers also served.
+Folkes succeeded Desaguliers in the post and continued the latter’s work.
+Just over a year later, Folkes was nominated to serve on the de facto management committee of Grand Lodge, the Grand Charity Committee, on which Desaguliers also served.